KooEeVee/ot_harjoitustyo/one-minute-workout/README.md

 - PostgreSQL database in AWS RDS
 - Database class and tests
 - DB methods in User class
-- Credentials saved in .env file which is gitignored, so this feature is not in use yet (how to share it?)
+- DB credentials are saved in local .env file which is gitignored, so these db features are not in use yet (how to share the credentials?)

 Logging in to the system: